Jack J. Hagerty

 JACK HAGERTY represents public and privately held corporations, various units of local government and individuals in a wide array of complex litigation matters in federal and state court.
 Jack focuses his practice in complex civil litigation including class actions, commercial disputes and claims for injunctive and declaratory relief.
 Jack has substantial experience in complex matters in state and federal courts across the country.

-For the past ten years, Jack has been awarded an “AV® Preeminent™ 5.0 out of 5” from Martindale-Hubbell Peer Review Rating, its highest possible rating for legal ability and ethical standards.
-From 2009 to date, Jack has been named to the "Irish Legal 100," which recognizes the top 100 Irish American lawyers in the country.
+For more than ten years, Jack has been awarded an “AV® Preeminent™ 5.0 out of 5” from Martindale-Hubbell Peer Review Rating, its highest possible rating for legal ability and ethical standards.
+Since 2009, Jack has been named to the "Irish Legal 100," which recognizes the top 100 Irish American lawyers in the country.
 This distinguished list is determined annually through a vetting and nominating process conducted by the Irish Voice in New York.
 Jack was joined by a select group of other honorees including Chief Justice John Roberts, former U.S. Attorney Patrick Fitzgerald, and former Chicago Mayor Richard Daley.
 Jack has also been named one of the top commercial litigators in Illinois by Chicago Lawyer, and has been recognized as a Super Lawyer in Illinois.
 Jack was also named a Leading Criminal Defense Lawyer by Chicago Lawyer magazine in 2012 and 2013.
 Jack is also a Leading Lawyer in Commercial Litigation in Illinois, a peer rated group which ranks lawyers in Illinois among the top 5%.
 Jack has also been selected as one of ALM’s 2014 Top Rated Lawyers in Insurance Law.

 Jack has served and continues to serve as treasurer for a number of political committees for candidates and elected public officials in Cook County.
 Jack is also co-host of “The Hagerty Family Irish Hour,” the longest running ethnic radio program in the country, which has been on the air since 1951.